 When it comes to hiking, you need to make sure your shorts provide optimum comfort.
 While comfort may not seem as important as the style of the shorts at first glance, it’s essential that the clothes you’re going to be wearing while you’re tackling some tough terrain are perfectly comfortable.

-Your shorts should give you enough room to maneuver in but not be too large so that they fall down.
-Comfort is key on a tough trail so take your time choosing the right pair of shorts, and the same with your hiking shoes.
+The best hiking shorts should give you enough room to maneuver in but not be too large so that they fall down.

 Regardless of how hot or cold it may be on the trail, your body will start to sweat.
 It’s therefore essential that moisture is moved away from the surface of your skin so that the fabric does not become wet.
 When fabric becomes wet it can become uncomfortable, cold, and heavy.
 If the day is a hot one, shorts with zero breathability will not allow you to cool down properly.

-Shorts that allow your body to breathe will keep you feeling as cool as possible on those hot days on the trail, and as warm as possible on chilly days.
+Shorts that allow your body to breathe will keep you feeling as cool as possible on those hot days in the backcountry, and as warm as possible on chilly days.

-When it comes to features, shorts can offer you more than you think.
+When it comes to features, the best hiking shorts can offer you more than you think.
 With advanced repellency and moisture repellency, shorts can protect you in many different ways.
-Offering a UPF from 30 to 50, some short can protect their wearers from the sun’s rays.
+Offering a UPF from 30 to 50, some shorts can protect their wearers from the sun’s rays.

-Lastly, many shorts come with a security pocket that can be zipped up, keeping your precious items a little safer.
+Lastly, many shorts come with security pockets that can be zipped up, keeping your precious items a little safer.
 Think about the features that are important to you, and choose a pair of shorts that meet the criteria.

-Any item of clothing that you wear on the trail needs to be tough.
+Any item of clothing that you wear in the backcountry needs to be tough.
 The more durable your shorts are the longer they will last.
 Shorts need to be tough enough to withstand scrapes from rocks, from your equipment, and anything else they come up against.

 They should also be durable enough to withstand whatever Mother Nature throws at them.
-Try to find shorts that are known for their durability, so they last for at least a summer on the trail.
+Try to find shorts that are known for their durability, so they last for at least a summer in the backcountry.

 Converting Pants into Shorts

-Some hiking pants come with an added feature that allows you to shorten them.
+Some hiking pants come with an added feature that allows you to shorten them (check out my reviews of the best hiking pants).
 This feature offers an additional level of comfort that you may appreciate when the sun is beating down on the trail.
 While this is not a feature that everyone automatically looks for, it’s certainly one that’s well worth considering.

-We never know what the weather is going to be like out on the trail, and it can appear to do exactly what it pleases.
+We never know what the weather is going to be like out on trails like the Pennine Way, Hadrian’s Wall walk, or West Highland Way and it can appear to do exactly what it pleases.
 Wearing shorts that can be made even shorter when the sun is at its hottest, or longer when it starts to get chilly, is nothing short of convenient and will ensure you’re as comfortable as possible, no matter what the weather’s doing.

-There are many different hiking shorts available right now, but I believe that the 10 above listed pairs are some of the very best around.
+There are many different hiking shorts available right now, but I believe that the ones listed above are some of the very best around.
 Helping to protect you from the sun while offering you the chance to keep your precious items safe, these shorts can make your days or weeks on the trail just that little bit better.